-Violet toned shampoos and conditioners, like Paul Mitchell Platinum Blonde, help to balance out orange or yellow tones in the hair since they sit opposite of orange on the color wheel.
+Violet toned shampoos and conditioners, like Redken Blonde Idol or Paul Mitchell Platinum Blonde, help to balance out orange or yellow tones in the hair since they sit opposite of orange on the color wheel.
 They will cancel out some of the brassy or orange tones that are present.

-If your natural color is dark and you want to lighten it without turning orange, you can?
-The most likely reason why dark hair turns orange is because the hair is over sensitized (previously damaged from either chemicals or life) and lightened incorrectly.
+If your natural color is dark and you want to lighten it without turning orange, you can!
+The trick becomes, how to lighten it without getting an unwanted ghastly copper tone.
+The most likely reason why dark hair turns orange is because the hair is over-sensitized (previously damaged from either chemicals or life) and lightened incorrectly.
 This is especially the case with highlighting.
-If the lightening agent (the color or bleach) is not chosen correctly, or not left on long enough the hair is not lightened past the point of removing the yellow or orange pigment.
-Those pigments are exposed and it looks ‘brassy”.
-Of course, I am a HUGE fan of the Salon Experience but for those of you who are braving the waters of Home Hair color here are my tips and tricks of the trade.
+If the lightening agent (the color or bleach) is not chosen correctly, or not left on long enough the hair is not lightened past the point of removing the yellow or orange pigment, those pigments are exposed and it looks ‘brassy”.
+Of course, I am a huge fan of the Salon Experience but for those of you who are braving the waters of Home Hair color here are my tips and tricks of the trade.

 1. Try and stay within 2 shades of your natural hair color.

 For the most natural looking results, it’s best not to lighten too much too quickly.
 Especially when going from very dark to very light your chances of going brassy is greater.